coro121/technical-writer/dds-hardware-installation.md

 ## Start the system power-up sequence

-You must perform the following steps in sequential order to start your system.
+Perform the following steps in sequential order to start your system.

 1. Power on the switches, deployment laptop, and nodes.

     **Note**: Nodes can take up to five minutes to load.

-1. Connect to a node using an SSH client.
+2. Connect to a node using an SSH client.

-2. Run the Gluster command-line tool to view the list of available volumes:
+3. Run the Gluster command-line tool to view the list of available volumes:

     ```bash
     [root@node1 ~]# gluster
     gluster> volume start <volume name>
     ```

-3. In separate terminal tabs, use SSH to connect to the remaining nodes.
+4. In separate terminal tabs, use SSH to connect to the remaining nodes.

-4. Run the following step to enter maintenance mode:
+5. Run the following step to enter maintenance mode:

     ```bash
     systemctl start ovirt-ha-broker; systemctl start ovirt-ha-agent
     ```

-5. Run the following step to exit maintenance mode for the hosted engine:
+6. Run the following step to exit maintenance mode for the hosted engine:

     ```bash
     hosted-engine --set-maintenance --mode=none
     ```

-6. Run the following step to verify that the hosted engine virtual machine is loading:
+7. Run the following step to verify that the hosted engine virtual machine is loading:

     ```bash
     hosted-engine --vm-status
     ```

-7. In a web browser, sign in to the hosted engine by entering `[kit number]acme.mil` in the address bar.
+8. In a web browser, sign in to the hosted engine by entering `[kit number]acme.mil` in the address bar.

-8. Click **Storage > Domains**.
+9. Click **Storage > Domains**.

-9. Start all virtual machines by clicking **Computer** > **Virtual Machines**.
+10. Start all virtual machines by clicking **Computer** > **Virtual Machines**.

-10. Launch each virtual machine.
+11. Launch each virtual machine.
 Then, click **Run**.

 ## System power-down sequence

-The power-down sequence depends on the operating system and platform in the DDS kit.
+The power-down sequence depends on the operating system and platform of your DDS kit.
 Adapt the following instructions for your specific platform.

 1. In a web browser, sign in to the hosted engine.
 Then, click **Administration Portal**.